 Independence.
 Working your own schedule.
 A chance to be your own boss.
-We all know about the positives that come with being a freelancer, no doubt they weighed heavily on your decision to do so, but often we forget about the problems that can also present themselves to freelancers.
+The positives of being a freelancer are well known, but we often forget about the problems that can also present themselves to the freelance sector.

 One of the biggest things that is rarely spoken of in the freelancing world is a need to be talented at just about everything.
 Finance, writing, marketing and even sales need to be part and parcel of your everyday activities.It can be fun, after all, it gives you a chance to break away from the mundane activities of your everyday freelancing tasks to try your hand at something new.
 But, it can also be a lot of work to try and learn all of these skills as just one person.